osidenate/websocks.net/_posts/2015-07-22-sla-monitor.markdown

 permalink: project/sla-monitor
 hideMoreInfo: true

+brief: >
-brief: "This .NET Console application records the latency between my home server and other servers across the internet."
+    This .NET Console application records the latency between my home server and other servers across the internet.
+    It is designed to be used in conjunction with sla-web, which provides a front-end interface.
 tags: .NET C# Firebase Multi-threading

 gitHubUrl: https://github.com/osidenate/sla-monitor